Crespo-Otero-group/fromage/README.md

 --------------------------------------------------------------------------------

 More detailed instructions can be found in the [documentation](https://fromage.readthedocs.io/).
-For any questions about usage, citing or contributing, please email our group at r.crespo-otero@qmul.ac.uk
+For any questions about usage, citing or contributing, please email our group at r.crespo-otero@ucl.ac.uk

--Miguel Rivera
+-The Crespo-Otero group